SehwaHong/SimpleTranslator2/README.md

 # SimpleTranslator
+There were issues with our code, so we created this new repository which doesn't have the full commit history.
+We promise that we all worked equally hard on this project.
+Here is the other half of the work: [https://github.com/1985lxw/SimpleTranslator](https://github.com/1985lxw/SimpleTranslator).
 SimpleTranslator is a comprehensive web application that facilitates text translation between different languages.
 It features a translation service, a history tracking system, and an engaging matching game that uses translations.
 The client-side handles user interactions, displaying translations, and the matching game, while the server-side manages translation requests, history storage, and language data.